muhammadmueenarif/html-css-bootstrap-js-jquery-for-beginners/readme.txt

 $('#para').css('color:red');
 if there is any syntax error, jquery will not compete and it will let page load. with jquery you can build powerful ui components beta slider,beta , carousel.

+Styling with jquery.
+we can try javascript features directly in the console. instead of fetching element twice we can fetch in once and apply both operations at a time.
+$('#head').html("this is changed text").css('color:red');

+we can store element in variable and apply functions on variable. let changes = $('#head');
+changes.html("this is changed text").css('color:red');